MNT Reform apt repository

 Method B: Manually downloading deb822 sources file

-You can also manually download reform_bookworm.sources
+You can also manually download reform_trixie.sources

 and place it in